-The Psychology of Attraction: What makes you attracted?
+Psychology of Attraction: What makes you attractive?

 What Is Attraction?